theHARI962n/First-ML-project/README.md

 This project is designed to predict whether a person has diabetes based on specific diagnostic measures included in the dataset.
 The model is trained using an SVM with a linear kernel and evaluated on its accuracy.

-Dataset
+## Dataset

-The dataset used is the Pima Indians Diabetes Database, available on Kaggle.
+The dataset used is available on Kaggle.
 It includes the following columns:

-Pregnancies
+- Pregnancies
-Glucose
+- Glucose
-BloodPressure
+- BloodPressure
-SkinThickness
+- SkinThickness
-Insulin
+- Insulin
-BMI
+- BMI
-DiabetesPedigreeFunction
+- DiabetesPedigreeFunction
-Age
+- Age
-Outcome (0 or 1, where 1 indicates diabetes)
+- Outcome (0 or 1, where 1 indicates diabetes)